-- (a) Personal and psychological harassment means objectionable conduct either repeated or persistent, or a single serious incident - that an individual would reasonably conclude: - (1) creates a risk to a worker's psychological or physical well-being; causes a worker substantial distress or results in an employee's humiliation or intimidation; or - (2) is discriminatory behaviour that causes substantial distress and is based on a person's race, colour, ancestry, place of origin, political beliefs, religion, marital status, physical or mental disability, sex, age, sexual orientation or gender identity; or - (3) is seriously inappropriate and serves no legitimate work-related purpose. - (b) Good faith actions of a manager or supervisor relating to the management and direction of employees - such as assigning work, providing feedback to employees on work performance, and taking reasonable disciplinary action - do not constitute harassment.
+(a) Personal and psychological harassment, which may include lateral violence, of a repeated, persistent, or singular incident, is conduct that an individual would reasonably conclude:

+(1) creates a risk to a worker's psychological or physical well-being, causes a worker substantial distress, or results in an employee's humiliation or intimidation; or

+(2) is discriminatory behaviour that causes substantial distress and is based on a person's race, colour, ancestry, place of origin, political beliefs, religion, marital status, physical or mental disability, sex, age, sexual orientation or gender identity; or

+(3) is seriously inappropriate and serves no legitimate work-related purpose.

+(b) Good faith actions of a manager or supervisor relating to the management and direction of employees - such as assigning work, providing feedback to employees on work performance, and taking reasonable disciplinary action - do not constitute harassment.